Building an Online Multiplayer Lotería Game

 A few months ago I was looking for an online Lotería game to play with friends and couldn’t find any great options so I decided to build my own version.
 To give the game a modern look, I decided to use artificial intelligence to generate “realistic” versions of the original card images.

-Check it out here: loteria.luciovilla.com
+Play it here: loteria.luciovilla.com

 I grew up playing Lotería with family and friends.
 Probably the first game where I learned how to gamble.